ethancharles02/cse210-project/README.md

 ## Getting Started
 ---
-Make sure you have Python 3.8.0 or newer and arcade 2.5.7 or newer installed and running on your machine.
+Make sure you have Python 3.8.0 or newer, arcade 2.5.7 or newer, pillow 8.2.0 or newer installed and running on your machine.
 You can install arcade by opening a terminal and running the following command.
 ```
 python3 -m pip install arcade
+python3 -m pip install pillow
+or if pillow already installed
+python3 -m pip install --upgrade pillow
 ```
 After you've installed the required libraries, open a terminal and browse to the project's root folder.
 Start the program by running either of these commands (depending